CDR Writers Nepal

 • Formal post-graduate study

-• Conferences you’ve attended or presented at
+• Conferences you have attended or presented at

 • Workshops, seminars, technical meetings, or technical inspections